awsdocs/aws-snowball-user-guide/doc_source/glos-chap.md

 See also [https://aws\.amazon\.com/elasticloadbalancing](https://aws.amazon.com/elasticloadbalancing/).

 **elastic network interface**<a name="elasticnetworkinterface"></a>
 An additional network interface that can be attached to an [instance](#instance)\.
-Elastic network interfaces include a primary private IP address, one or more secondary private IP addresses, an elastic IP address \(optional\), a MAC address, membership in specified [security group](#SecurityGroup)s, a description, and a source/destination check flag\.
+Elastic network interfaces include a primary private IP address, one or more secondary private IP addresses, an Elastic IP Address \(optional\), a MAC address, membership in specified [security group](#SecurityGroup)s, a description, and a source/destination check flag\.
 You can create an elastic network interface, attach it to an instance, detach it from an instance, and attach it to another instance\.

 **Elasticsearch**<a name="Elasticsearch"></a>
 An open source, real\-time distributed search and analytics engine used for full\-text search, structured search, and analytics\.
 Elasticsearch was developed by the Elastic company\.